-- 1. Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board. - The Executive Leadership Team subordinate to the Board of Directors, is responsible for all the matters related to ESG along with other organisational issues.
+1. Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board.

+- The Executive Leadership Team subordinate to the Board of Directors, is responsible for all the matters related to ESG along with other organisational issues.
 They acts as a link between Board & Stakeholders.
-The members of ELT updates the Board about ESG related topics.
-ELT is responsible to seek feedback, inputs, suggestions from the Board on ESG topics.
-ELT take initiative on prioritising our strategies, and action plans to address our economic, environmental, and social impacts. - · Materiality Assessment is one of the ways of identifying material issues along with ESG issues in consultation of various stakeholders.
-This is done though circulating questionnaire among stakeholders to assess and rank the relative importance of selected ESG topics.
-Outcome of the assessment is plotted on the graph so as to focus ESG initiatives and building out a comprehensive strategic framework.
-We did this materiality assessment in year 2022.
-(Details on Section A, question 24 of BRSR Report) - We have different committees which takes care of matters related with different stakeholders including ESG topics & inform board about the updates.
-Viz; Stakeholder relationship committee (SRC), Risk Management Committee (RMC), Corporate Social Responsibility Committee, Audit Committee (AC) etc. - 2.
+The members of Board on ESG topics.
+ELT take initiative on prioritising our strategies, and action plans to address our economic, environmental, and social impacts. - Materiality Assessment is one of the ways of identifying material issues along with ESG issues in consultation of various stakeholders.
+This is done though circulating questionnaire among stakeholders to assess and rank the (Details on Section A, question 24 of BRSR Report) - Corporate Social Responsibility Committee, Audit Committee (AC) etc. - 2.
 Whether stakeholder consultation is used to support the identification and management of environmental, and social topics (Yes/No).
 If so, provide details of instances as to how the inputs received from stakeholders on these topics were incorporated into policies and activities of the entity.
+Yes - Materiality Assessment was done in year 2022.
+In consultation with stakeholders, we identified 19 material issues. short term/long term plans and goals with a monitoring mechanism. - to achieve & monitor our 8 ESG targets.
+We are also working progressively to have Schaeffler India esg policy.